jgainfort/realeyes_angular_boilerplate/README.md

 - `gulp templatecache`

-    Create an Angular module that adds all HTMl templates to Angular's $templateCache.
+    Create an Angular module that adds all HTML templates to Angular's $templateCache.
 This pre-fetches all HTML templates saving XHR calls for the HTML.
 - `gulp templatecache --verbose`

     Displays all files affected by the task.